Deployment Overview

 Database

-• Migrations have been run or are handled by your deploy process
+- Migrations have been run or are handled by the deploy pipeline

 Rollback